 With over 47,500 Americans dying by suicide in 2019, suicide ranks as the 10th leading cause of death in the country.
 As terrifying as that staggering figure is, it’s the 1.38 million suicide attempts in that same year that should be even more alarming and ringing the bell loudly for increased focus on suicide prevention.
 If you or someone you love is struggling with stress, anxiety, and/or depression, please assure them that they matter and that they are not alone.
-On World Suicide Prevention Day, or any day, do not hesitate to discover how the compassionate depression treatment program at Alina Lodge can help by contacting us online or calling 833.685.1700 today.
+On World Suicide Prevention Day, or any day, do not hesitate to discover how a compassionate depression treatment center like Alina Lodge can help.
+Contact us online or call 833.685.1700 today.

 Observing World Suicide Prevention Day